Working Well - Community

 Hartlepool Port: Fully operational deep-water sea port handling 500,000 tonnes a year.
 The Port has 5 general cargo berths, a roll-on roll-off berth and specialist heavy lifting docks.
 Half a million square feet of warehousing is also connected to rail freight networks.

 ABLE Seaton Port: 51 hectare site of operational deep-water port in the mouth of the Tees.
-Able has invested over £120m since acquisition in
+Able has invested over £120m since acquisition in 1996; providing reinforced quayside facilities and establishing oil and gas decommissioning operations and as an installation for offshore wind. |

 The Borough has numerous high-quality business locations, with the following identified in the Local Plan as strategic growth locations alongside the ports and power station: